8fold/site-joshbruce.com/content/public/experiences/the-self/content.md

 13. Whenever possible, praise in public; criticize in private.
 14. [The 7 habits of highly effective people](/examinations/the-7-habits-of-highly-effective-people/).
 15. Have fewer opinions about people and more about behavior; behaviors can change, but Sam is always Sam.
-16. If you’re no good to yourself, you won’t any good to others.
+16. If you’re no good to yourself, you won’t be any good to others.

 ## My oath

 This was originally developed when I was working with a group around 2014 or ʼ15.
 As I get the opportunity to interact with new playmates and have different experiences, it gets modified.
 Initially I called this list my My Scrum Master's Oath.
-Then, I was interviewing for a gig and shared it with the interviewer who exclaimed: This is great, why limit it to being a Scrum Master‽
+Then, I was interviewing for a gig and shared it with the interviewerg who exclaimed: This is great, why limit it to being a Scrum Master‽

 I reflected on it for a moment and decided they were right, so, here it is.
 It's something I share with new playmates when we first start working together toward mutual benefit and improvement.